Extended Parallel Corpus for Amharic-English Machine Translation: Corpus Preparation

-The Bible is the most translated and easily available book.
-It is translated with great care and has high coverage of modern-day vocabulary \cite{chew2006evaluation}.
-Besides, its content reflects the everyday living of human beings like love, war, politics, etc. Nevertheless, older translations of the Bible used archaic languages.
-We found out the recent translations of the Bible use the contemporary language.
+The Bible is the most translated and readily available book.
+It is translated with great care and has high coverage of vocabulary \cite{chew-etal-2006-evaluation}.
+Additionally, its content reflects the everyday living of human beings like love, war, and politics.
+However, older translations of the Bible used archaic languages.
+Fortunately, we found out the recent translations of the Bible use the contemporary language.
 For example, the Standard Version and the New World Translation use the modern-day language in both Amharic and English.